Case Study

 More Than a Job Board

-As part of a broader redesign, I refreshed the language and layout of the Jobs section to better support learners exploring career opportunities.
+As part of a broader redesign, I refreshed the language and layout of the Jobs module to better support learners exploring career opportunities.
 The original module lacked meaningful copy or a clear call to action.
 The update introduces a strong value proposition: “Explore job listings, salary guides, and career advice tutorials and articles,” paired with direct, actionable language and a clear CTA, “Start Your Search.”

 The result is clearer messaging, stronger brand alignment, and a more usable experience for learners.